 After this incident, the adoptive parents verbally thrashed the employees of the daycare centre and caused a complete scene showing how they believe that the daycare centre is suggesting (without any evident cause) that the adoptive parents are abusive.
 This led to the stop of complaints by the daycare centre.

-Now, fast forward again to the day prior to the death of baby Jung-in, she was at her daycare centre showing visible signs of distress.
+Now, fast forward again to the day before the death of baby Jung-in, she was at her daycare centre showing visible signs of distress.
 The teachers noticed that she was finding it difficult to even stand let alone walk, unable to drink or eat anything but she was not crying or fussing about anything.
 The teachers also noticed that her belly was abnormally swollen.

 Later, of course, we find the real reason why baby Jung-in acted the way she did during the last few hours of her life.
 As mentioned in the autopsy, it was the severe intestinal and organ damage that caused baby Jung-in to be unable to do any of the basic tasks.
 Furthermore, she was unable to eat or drink anything because of the blood in her stomach.
 According to experts, it was stated in the court that the condition in which baby Jung-in was must have been causing her excruciating pain.
 Some questioned this statement asking why baby Jung-in didn’t cry or say anything but it was later stated by professionals that due to the excessive pain she was put through during her time with her adoptive parents, she gradually became numb to the pain.